williamscch/myshop/README.md

 `npx sequelize-cli db:migrate`

-5. Use the seed file to populate the database:
+5. Use the seed file to populate the database: (currently can be done just once because we are not tracking the seeds migrations and some duplicated values will not be allowed, so take care)

 `npx sequelize-cli db:seed:all`